imchaitanyap/ipsintern/README.md

 # ipsintern
-this is my first github repository
+this is my first github repository.
+Author - chaitanya